What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 They will try to keep you hooked by showering you with compliments, gifts, and affection.
 They may also use guilt-tripping, gaslighting, and manipulation to get you to stay.

-Remember, the narcissist’s demands for attention are not about you.
-It’s about their own insecurities and the need for validation.
+The narcissist’s demands for attention are not about you — they are rather about their own insecurities and the need for validation.

 If you try to distance yourself from the narcissist, they may become angry and lash out.
 They may try to make you feel guilty for abandoning them or threaten to harm themselves.

-7. Try To Suck You Back In With Hoovering
+7. Try To Pull You Back In With Hoovering

-Hoovering can take many forms, including emailing, texting, calling, or showing up unannounced at the victim’s home or workplace.
+• Hoovering can include emailing, texting, calling, or showing up unannounced at the victim’s home or workplace.

-Hoovering, however, is not a genuine attempt to reconcile or make amends.
-It is a manipulative tactic designed to regain control over the victim.
+Narcissistic hoovering, however, is never a genuine attempt to reconcile or make amends.
+It is just a manipulative tactic to get you back to them so that they can control you again.

 8. Making it Difficult For You To Move On

-They may send text messages, call, or even show up unannounced at their ex-partner’s home or workplace.
-This can make it difficult for the person to move on and heal from the trauma of the relationship.
+• They may keep contacting their ex-partner via text, call, or even show up at their ex-partner’s home or workplace unannounced.
+All to make it difficult for the trauma-bonded partner to forget them and heal.

-Narcissists may also try to make their ex-partner feel guilty for ending the relationship.
+Narcissists will inevitably try to make their ex-partner feel guilty for ending the relationship.

 They may use emotional manipulation to try to get their ex-partner to come back to them, or they may try to make them feel like they are responsible for the end of the relationship.